 Unfortunately, if you fight Emerald Weapon right away, you’ll almost certainly lose, and not just because you’re low level: because you’re underwater, you also have to contest with a 20 minute timer, lest you drown.
 To deal with that, you have to go to the underwater passage in Junon and use the Morph Materia on that specific enemy I mentioned several entries ago.
 Once you’ve morphed that particular enemy, it turns into an item that you trade for the Underwater Materia, which will erase the timer.
 Kyle tells me that Emerald is the weaker of the two superbosses, but that’s subjective and they’re still both in the stratosphere.
 Emerald’s big strategy is to drain your HP and MP throughout the fight until you destroy its multiple eyes, it’s not near as awful-sounding as its counterpart.
 Your reward for beating this pest is an item you trade for copies of all the Master Materia in the game.
 Really, Mr. Prize-Giver?
 All the Master Materia in the game?
 Just… sitting in your back pocket, you say?

 Ruby Weapon, the second Superboss, shows up in the desert near Corel after you kill Ultimate Weapon.
-Ruby’s gimmick is to boot party members from the battle as the fight goes on, forcing you to fight it with, ultimately, just one fighter.
+Ruby’s gimmick is to boot party members from the battle as the fight goes on, forcing you to finish the fight with just one fighter.
 That sounds wretched.
 I want nothing to do with it!
 Your reward for beating this superboss is an item you trade for a Gold Chocobo, which is a breed you can use to go to any location in the game, though this particular Gold Chocobo isn’t very good at the Chocobo races, should that matter to you.
 With the Gold Chocobo, you can grab all sorts of prizes that a diligent Chocobo breeder could have had ages ago, like the Quad Magic Materia, or the ultimate Summon, Knights of the Round.
-Reader creativadistratta points out that Ruby is so much easier with Knights of the Round (acquired through Chocobo breeding) that this prize is worthless to many players!
+Reader creativadistratta points out that Ruby is so much easier with Knights of the Round (acquired through Chocobo breeding) that this prize is worthless to many players, since they’ll already have it!